 Our favorite small town bike rides on the South Shore of Massachusetts

-Though we encourage visitors to use designated bike paths when they can, there are some lovely, and safe, roads that we cycle regularly.
+Though we encourage visitors to use designated bike paths when they can, there are some lovely, and safe, road trails that we cycle regularly.

 Duxbury to Marshfield